**CALL FOR PAPERS / PARTICIPATION**

 If you have never presented at an LLVM meeting, then do not fear this process.
 We are actively looking for new speakers who are excited about LLVM and helping grow the community through these educational talks!
 You do not need to be a long time developer to submit a proposal.

-It should be clear from your abstract what your topic is, who your target audience is, and what are the takeaways for attendees.
+- It should be clear from your abstract what your topic is, who your targeted audience is, and what are the takeaways for attendees.
 The program committee does not have time to read 10 page papers for each submission.

-Talks about the use of an LLVM technology should include details about how LLVM is used and not only be about the resulting application.
+- Talks about a use of LLVM (etc) should include details about how LLVM is used and not only be about the resulting application.

 LLVM @ FOSDEM organisers